Read the Answers to Our Most Frequently Asked Questions

 Yes!
 Anyone who has healthy teeth and gums is a potential candidate for Invisalign.

-More and more adults are deciding to undergo orthodontic treatment these days, in large part because options like Invisalign have become available.
+More and more adults are deciding to undergo orthodontic treatment these days which may be due in large part to lower-profile treatment options such as Invisalign have become available.

 - Can teenagers use Invisalign?

 Yes!
 Teens can certainly be candidates for Invisalign.
 In fact, Invisalign has created a line of aligners to meet the unique needs of teenagers.